 You can also add professional monitoring service to your Basic or Connect plan; you will need to pay $8 for three days of monitoring or $15 for a week of monitoring.

-If that is not enough, you can opt for the Connect + Secure plan, where you pay $240 per year and get round-the-clock professional monitoring, 90 days of media storage, and access to premium support, plus everything offered in the Connect plan.
+If that is not enough, you can opt for the Connect + Secure plan and get round-the-clock professional monitoring, 90 days of media storage, and access to premium support, plus everything offered in the Connect plan.

 Integrations.
 Abode has its own IFTTT channel, which would allow you to connect your security system with other smart devices.
 It also works with Nest Camera, allowing you to request an image from the camera using the Abode apps, or set up automation rules.